West Coast Baptist College

 West Coast Baptist College is an independent Baptist Bible college in Lancaster, California, offering graduate and undergraduate degrees.
-West Coast opened in 1995 and is a member of the Transnational Association of Christian Colleges and Schools (TRACS), having been awarded Candidate Status on October 27, 2015 then approved for Accredited Status on April 18, 2019.
+West Coast opened in 1995 and is a member of the Transnational Association of Christian Colleges and Schools (TRACS), having been awarded Candidate Status on October 27, 2015; then approved for Accredited Status on April 18, 2019.
+This accreditation is not retroactive to those who graduated prior to 2015.

 History

-In July 1986, Paul Chappell became the Pastor of Lancaster Baptist Church in Lancaster, California.
-In 1988, the church raised an initial $50,000 for the down payment on the first 20 acres of property located on the east side of town.
-In 1995, Chappell and Lancaster Baptist Church approved the beginning of West Coast Baptist College.
-West Coast Baptist College started with Chappell, John Goetsch and Mark Rasmussen.
-Toby Weaver joined the staff and became the Dean of Students.
-Mike Lester joined the staff as the academic dean.
-Jerry Goddard is the Administrative Dean.
-Jim Schettler (former Campus Pastor of Pensacola Christian College) joined the staff in 2013.
+In July 1986, Paul Chappell became the pastor of Lancaster Baptist Church in Lancaster, California.
+In 1988, the church raised an initial $50,000 for the down payment on the first twenty acres of property located on the east side of town.
+In 1995, Paul Chappell and Lancaster Baptist Church approved the beginning of West Coast Baptist College.
+West Coast Baptist College started with Paul Chappell, John Goetsch, and Mark Rasmussen.

 In December 2014, the administration of West Coast Baptist College announced their intention to apply for national accreditation with Transnational Association of Christian Colleges and Schools.
 On October 27, 2015, West Coast Baptist College was awarded candidacy status as a Category III institution by the TRACS Accreditation Commission.
-On April 17, 2019, the institution was awarded accredited status by the TRACS Accreditation Commission.
+On April 17, 2019, the institution was awarded accredited status by the TRACS Accreditation Commission, and was affirmed 10 more years of accreditation on October 24, 2023.
+This accreditation is not retroactive to graduates prior to 2015 and cannot be used outside of the approved TRACS Christian college list.
+Many colleges and universities within the United States do not accept TRACS accreditation and will not allow credits to transfer.

+Academics

+West Coast Baptist College is a conservative Bible college focused on training students for ministry.
+The school offers: